tsao-ming/2D-Convolution-Assignment/README.md

 * When `is_5x5 = 0`, the processor performs **3×3 convolution**
 * When `is_5x5 = 1`, it performs **5×5 convolution**
-* The data memory access and weight fetch logic automatically adjust according to the kernel size

 This flexible design avoids redundant hardware, enabling runtime configurability without modifying the code.